Lake Michigan College withdraws millage renewal

 BENTON TOWNSHIP — Lake Michigan College will wait until August to put a millage renewal before voters.

-At a special meeting Monday morning, LMC trustees unanimously voted to withdraw the millage renewal proposal slated for the May 2 ballot.
+At a special meeting last week, LMC trustees unanimously voted to withdraw the millage renewal proposal slated for the May 2 ballot.
 According to a news release, the board did so because of vague language in the millage proposal.

 The updated millage proposal with revised language will be on the Aug.
 8 ballot.